 05 Apr Commercial Shoot Craft Services

 Did you see the new Samsung phone adverts?
 We’ve been behind the scenes offering commercial shoot craft services.
 The Gucci kids ads?
 We were working with the team..
 The h&m clothes ads?
 We’ve supported the production on windy cliff tops trying to get the perfect photographs of freezing models.
-Although it may seem a very glamorous lifestyle, we’ve experienced first hand the extremely hard work that goes into it.
-The 12 hour days, grabbing food and drink on the go.
+Although it may seem a very glamorous lifestyle, we’ve experienced firsthand the extremely hard work that goes into it.
+The 12-hour days, grabbing food and drink on the go.
 The sudden changes in location required when the weather isn’t playing ball, the overtime required to ensure that they get THE shot.
-It gives us huge respect for the industry and creatives that the job done.
+It gives us huge respect for the industry and creatives that get the job done.

 Creating the best craft service

 So what do we need to consider when coming up with our craft service offering?
 There are a few critical elements: